-What is an Investment Club?
+What Is an Investment Club?

-An investment club is a novel way for people to come together and help one another reach their shared financial investment goals by discussing those goals and working together to make them come to fruition.
+An investment club is a novel way for people to come together and help one another reach their shared financial investment goals by discussing them and working together to make them come to fruition.
 Talking through what-ifs, gathering advice, and learning from other people can be one way to broaden an investor’s knowledge base and alert them to popular investment trends, like investing in cryptocurrency or impact investing.

 Step 1: Decide On The “Why”

 The first step in starting an investment club is figuring out the purpose of the club.
 Understanding and agreeing on the motivation behind the investment club can help like-minded members craft a mission statement and bylaws.

 There are many reasons for starting an investment club.
 Some people want to invest with friends to pool resources and enjoy the camaraderie that comes with a mutual goal.
 Others want to explore specific areas, such as impact investing, or invest in alternative investments, such as startups or mineral rights.
 There are several reasons to start an investment club.

 A frank discussion can help narrow focus and weed out members who might be happier in a club with different goals.
 These discussions can also be a good time to discuss the financial commitment of the investing club.
 Some clubs may have annual membership fees for club expenses such as speakers, meeting space, and supplies and a monthly expected contribution to earmark for investing.